-The Batticaloa Airport has been vested in the Civil Aviation Authority of Sri Lanka and CAASL has been instructed to make arrangement to operate the airport as a civil airport.
-Consequently CAASL Inspectors from all relevant technical sections will be required to visit Batticaloa Airport for regulatory functions either on full-time or part-time basis, based on the operational and/or technical requirements.
+The Batticaloa airport has been vested in the Civil Aviation Authority of Sri Lanka and CAASL has been instructed to make arrangement to operate the airport as a civil airport.
+Consequently CAASL Inspectors from all relevant technical sections will be required to visit

+Batticaloa Airport for regulatory functions either on full time or part time basis, based on the operational and or technical requirements.

 Since the facility is far away from the CAASL Head Office at Katunayake, it is not possible for the CAASL to provide its regulatory supervision for this airport from there.
-In this scenario, CAASL needed construction of a Circuit Bungalow near the airport premises to facilitate the CAASL's regulatory and surveillance activities in order to ensure that the airport would be operated in conformity with the applicable international standards and recommended practices.
+In this scenario, CAASL needs for the construction of Circuit Bungalow near the airport premises to facilitate the CAASL's regulatory and surveillance activities in order to ensure that the airport would be operated in conformity with the applicable International Standards and Recommended Practices.

-The Circuit Bungalow building is located in the Batticaloa Airport premises on an area of approximately five hectares.
+The Circuit Bungalow building is located in the - Batticaloa Airport premises the land area approximately 5 hectares.

-The Circuit Bungalow is a two-storeyed building consisting of four units and a service building.
+The Circuit Bungalow has two storied building consist of four Units and a service building.

-Consultancy Service for Preparation of Environmental Impact Assessment (EIA) and Feasibility Reports for Proposed Domestic Airport at Bandarawela
+Consultancy Service for Preparation of Environmental Impact Assessment (EIA) & Feasibility Reports for Proposed Domestic Airport at Bandarawela

-The National Budget - 2016 approved by Parliament contained a proposal for the construction of Domestic Airports in Badulla and Puttalam Districts and Digana.
-Accordingly, under the direction of the Ministry of Transport and Civil Aviation, the Civil Aviation Authority of Sri Lanka (CAASL) conducted a pre-feasibility study for identification of a suitable site for construction of an airport in Badulla District.
+The National Budget - 2016 approved by Parliament contained a proposal for construction of Domestic Airports at Badulla and Puttalam Districts and Digana.
+Accordingly, under the direction of the Ministry of Transport & Civil Aviation, the Civil Aviation Authority of Sri Lanka (CAASL) conducted a pre- feasibility study for identification of suitable site for construction of an airport in Badulla District.

-After a detailed study, the CAASL has identified land at Mahaulpothawatta located 3.5 Km along the Poonagala Road, Bandarawela for construction of a Domestic Airport which can accommodate medium size aircraft carrying 50-60 passengers.
-The pre-feasibility report was submitted for the approval of the Cabinet of Ministers' and it has been decided that a comprehensive study should be done addressing concerns relating to economic, social, financial, archeological, environmental and technological aspects.
+After a detailed study, the CAASL has identified a land at Mahaulpothawatta located at 3.5 Km along with the Poonagala Road, Bandarawela for construction of a domestic airport which can accommodate Medium size aircraft carrying 50-60 passengers.
+The pre-feasibility report was submitted for the approval of the Cabinet of Ministers' and it has been decided that a comprehensive study be done addressing the concerns relating to economic, social, financial, archeological, environmental and technological aspects.

-Accordingly, the Environmental Impact Assessment (EIA) for the project has been initiated and CAASL called for "Expressions of Interest" (E0I) from eligible consultants for conducting the feasibility study through a newspaper advertisement on 21 July 2019.
-The evaluation process is being conducted.
+Accordingly, Environmental Impact Assessment (EIA) for the project has been initiated and CAASL called "Expressions of Interest" (EOI) from eligible consultants for conducting of Feasibility study through newspaper advertisement on 21.07.2019.
+Evaluation process being conducted.